Neronus/CL-CUDD/README.md

 and BDD nodes are wrapped in an instance of type `bdd-node`.

-This enables runtime type checking (so that you don't stick ADD nodes into BDD functions or vice versa) and also automatic reference counting.
+This enables runtime type checking (so that you don't stick ADD nodes into BDD functions or vice-versa) and also automatic reference counting.

 Almost all CUDD functions need to refer to a CUDD manager.
 In the high-level API this manager is contained in special variable